 Transport infrastructure and services, including shipping, ports, roads and railways are essential for global merchandise trade and related supply chains.

 In accordance with its mandate, UNCTAD is carrying out work to help developing countries improve their transport systems and ensure better access to worldwide markets.

 When undertaking research and analytical work, consensus building activities as well as technical assistance and capacity building initiatives, particular focus is put on building the regulatory and institutional capacities, developing and strengthening policies and promoting technical skills and expertise.

-Main activities and areas of intervention include:
+Key issues addressed and areas of intervention include:

-Review of Maritime Transport
+- Review of Maritime Transport

-Technical assistance programmes and partnerships
+- Technical assistance programmes and partnerships